 I have extensive lab experience in cell biology and molecular biology, where I had been primarily focused in the field of neuroscience research, but I also have experience in bone and cartilage research and virology (studying hepatitis B and viral liver disease at the National Institutes of Health).

-The last two years I have taught the summer writing-intensive molecular biology lab course as an Adjunct Professor at Monmouth University, and I am currently teaching Introductory Biology for the Fall semester.
+The last two years I have taught the summer writing-intensive molecular biology lab course as an Adjunct Professor at Monmouth University, and I most recently taught Introductory Biology for the Fall semester.

 I also really enjoy mathematics.
 I have a successful record with many students, tutoring pre-algebra, algebra, geometry, trigonometry, pre-calculus, as well as pharmacy and chemistry calculations.